Ericsson/CodeCheckerEclipsePlugin/readme.md

 ## Installing

-* Copy the `cc.codechecker.eclipse.plugin.<XXX>.jar`:
+* Copy the `cc.codechecker.eclipse.plugin-0.0.1-SNAPSHOT.jar`:
-    * From: the plugins subdirectory of the repository
+    * From: ./eclipse-plugin/eclipse/cc.codechecker.eclipse.plugin/target/
     * To: the dropins directory of Eclipse

 ## Troubleshooting